RCStep/CSSG/README.md

 This allows you to use previously exported shellcode files or output from other tools (Donut, msfvenom, etc)

 **Formatting:**
 raw - raw binary shellcode output, no formatting applied
 hex - hex formatted shellcode output
-0x90,0x90,0x90 - shellcode formatted into a C# style byte array (example format, does not prepend nulls)
-0x90uy;0x90uy;0x90uy - shellcode formatted into a F# style byte array (example format, does not prepend nulls)
+0x90,0x90,0x90 - shellcode formatted into a C# style byte array 0x90uy;0x90uy;0x90uy - shellcode formatted into a F# style byte array
-\x90\x90\x90 - shellcode formatted into a C\C++ style byte array (example format, does not prepend nulls)
-b64 - option to base64 encode the shellcode early in the generation process (before any encryption)
+\x90\x90\x90 - shellcode formatted into a C\C++ style byte array UUID - shellcode transformed into UUID strings with a python script (padded with \x90s for 16 byte chunks) b64 - option to base64 encode the shellcode early in the generation process (before any encryption)

 **XOR Encrypt Shellcode Checkbox:**